 - Flexibility: NimPro allows you to select among four current DBT templates instead of using a single fixed format.
-These are your actual, installed DBT templates, covering UEB and Pre-UEB formats, for both literary work and math/science.
+These are your actual, installed DBT templates, covering UEB and Pre-UEB formats, for both literary work and math/technical work.
 (DBT 12.2 or newer is required.)

 - Word Files: Along with direct output to DBT, NimPro can send MathML documents to Word for later transfer to DBT.
 If Microsoft Word is installed, NimPro can create the .docx format in addition to .doc and .rtf files.

-- Image Replacements and Transformations: The latest NimPro includes QuickTac in a single installation, with no extra download required.
-NimPro's close interaction with QuickTac allows you to create and retouch your tactile graphics until you get them just right and stores them with your project.
+- Image Replacements and Transformations: The latest NimPro includes QuickTac, with no extra download required.
+NimPro's close interaction with QuickTac allows you to create and retouch your tactile graphics until you get them just right, and it stores them with your project.
 In addition, NimPro alerts you when an image is used multiple times in the document and how your current action will affect the other instances.

 - Better Wizards: The scope of application of the NimPro wizards is now rigorously controlled.
-The algorithm for bold and italic handling has been completely redesigned so that selected bold and italic changes are made more accurately and faster than ever.
+The algorithm for bold and italic handling has been completely redesigned so that selected bold and italic changes are made accurately and faster.

 - Maturity: NimPro can interpret more complex documents than ever before, including list items that contain images, tables, or multiple paragraphs.
 It processes images despite bitmap errors in the source.
 Both document navigation and text display are improved.